 Photography: Johan Guirnaert, Snezana Golubovic, Monali Meher

-…walk…across the Sunday market on Ledeberg square…with each step one foot is held next to the other, for a second…regular stops facing…church, number of different stands, cafeteria, bus stop, World War 1 monument…finally brasserie… during this walk is riffled through the book by Peter Sloterdijk (RAGE AND TIME)… and, at random, one paragraph is read aloud while bending back and forth…the open book is held against the face…a deep sigh follows….book is closed… from the chestpocket a white handkerchief is pulled out..and walking again…this action is repeated untill there is a long string of knotted handkerchiefs almost touching the ground…
+…walk…walk…across the Sunday market on Ledeberg square…with each step one foot is held next to the other for a second…regular stops are held facing…church, number of different stands, cafeteria, bus stop, World War 1 monument…finally brasserie… during this walk I riffle through the book by Peter Sloterdijk (RAGE AND TIME)… and, at random, one paragraph is read aloud while bending back and forth…the open book is held against my face…a deep sigh follows….book is closed… from the chestpocket a white handkerchief is pulled out..and walking again…this action is repeated untill there is a long string of knotted handkerchiefs that touches the ground…

 Dordrecht, The Netherlands 2015